-Grants Receivable
+Grant Receivable

-Grants receivable are unsecured, noninterest-bearing outstanding balances due from grantors less an allowance for uncollectible grants receivable based on an assessment of grant agreements and knowledge of circumstances that may affect the ability of the grantors to meet their obligations.
+Grant receivable is unsecured, noninterest-bearing outstanding balances due from grantors less an allowance for uncollectible grants receivable based on an assessment of grant agreements and knowledge of circumstances that may affect the ability of the grantors to meet their obligations.
 Grants receivable are evaluated for impairment if full payments are not received in accordance with contractual terms.
 Grants receivable are written off when deemed uncollectible.
-At June 30, 2019, management has determined that no allowance for uncollectible grants receivable is required.
+At June 30, 2022, management has determined that no allowance for uncollectible grants receivable is required.